Best Packing Cubes 2019

 True to their name, the eBags Ultralight packing cubes are even lighter than the other eBags set on this list, in a more modern, streamlined design (they’re cubes in the photo at the very top of this article).
+Every pound counts when you’re lugging a suitcase up and down metro steps, or up 5 flights of stairs to your charming European walk-up.
 The cubes also feature a mini frame design that helps them to stand up and keep their shape when packing.

 All of these features make the Ultralight one of the best packing cubes around.